What Is Epilepsy?

 Most side effects are mild to moderate and can be reduced or prevented by beginning at low doses and increasing dosage gradually.
 Common side effects may include numbness and tingling, fatigue, abnormalities of taste, difficulty concentrating, and weight loss.
 Serious side effects may include acute glaucoma and other eye problems.
 Tell your provider right away if you have blurred vision or eye pain.
 If used during pregnancy, topiramate may increase the risk for cleft lip or palate birth defects.

 Oxcarbazepine (Trileptal, generic) is similar to phenytoin and carbamazepine but generally has fewer side effects.
-It is approved as single or add-on therapy for partial seizures in adults and for children ages 4 years and older.
+It is approved as single or add-on therapy for focal onset seizures in adults and for children ages 4 years and older.

 Serious side effects, while rare, include Stevens-Johnson syndrome and toxic epidermal necrolysis.
 These skin reactions cause a severe rash that can be life threatening.
 Rash and fever may also be a sign of multi-organ hypersensitivity, another serious side effect associated with this drug.
 Oxcarbazepine can reduce sodium levels (hyponatremia).
 Your provider may want to monitor the sodium (salt) level in your blood.